brendanmetzger/ledger/README.md

 - [ ] Add a readme for all interactive tidbits
 - [ ] Parse readme.md files for interactives themselves.
 - [ ] **Make a scroll-spy that checks boxes as you continue down outline.
 Show user analytics as well.
 Track velocity so
+- [ ] When doing a site download/analysis, find images (jpg/png/svg/gif) and do a file size/dimension analysis, generate color-coded FPO replacement.
+- [ ] The above replacement should scan CSS files for url(!http) resources as well.

 ** What about an ajax callback that returns an intention.
 Like, if true, check this box.
 I suppose this is a promise maybe?
 That means investigate promises.